federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 URDF 1.7 (Gazebo 11, VM) and 1.6 (Gazebo 7, Udacity workspace) are not fully compatible and issues, mostly with objects pose, generally arise when retro-porting the Gazebo world ahead of project submission.
 Spawning the robot model inside the Gazebo world via ROS, saving the world including the robot, and manually removing the latter in the `.world` file helped resolve.

-## Packages Used

 ## Code Logic

 ### RQt Graph

-The RQt graph for the project appears in Figure 3.
+The RQt graph for the project appears in Figure 4.
 It is considerably more involved than those of the previous assignments, mainly due to the more complex navigation stack used.

-__Figure 3: RQt Graph__
+__Figure 4: RQt Graph__
 ![RQt Graph](./img/img3.png)

 ### Nodes